solidsgroup/alamo/docs/source/AutoDocAutoTest.rst

 ==============

-The autodoc system parses the source files stored in :code:`./src/` to generate the content of the :ref:`Inputs` portion of this documentation.
+The autodoc system parses the source files stored in :code:`./src/` to generate the content of the Inputs portion of this documentation.
 There are two ways to create compliant documentation: via parser comments, and via header file comments.